dcolli23/howtos_Python/docs/index.md

 ![Generic Python stock photo](python_stock_photo.jpeg)

-This website is dedicated to tutorials on how to use some of the Python functionality that we at the Campbell Muscle Lab use.
+This website is dedicated to tutorials on how to use some of the Python functionality that I use on a daily basis.